ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

 year: 1
 guild: Treskal
 partyID: 69
+tags:
+- Triton
+- Ranger
+- Assault
+- 1st
+- Treskal
 ---
 # Adrjia Lysanthir
 ---
 ### Description
 - 1st year Triton Ranger in Treskal
-- straight grey hair that's kept back by a pink headband, Pale Gray eyes, and Aqua skin
+- straight grey hair that's kept back by a pink headband, Pale Blue eyes, and Aqua skin
 - Is Invisible and Circumspect, and has Compassion as their ideal

 ### Organizations